The small black hole illusion

 In the second place, it is certainly surprising that the resolution of the small black hole described in \cite{Dabholkar:2004yr, Dabholkar:2004dq, Sen:2004dp, Hubeny:2004ji} is achieved with the inclusion of only curvature squared terms.
 Since the departing system is singular, there is no reason to expect that further higher-derivative corrections can be disregarded for that purpose.

-And in the third place, the resolution of similar singular systems, like a Type II string with winding and momentum charge, has not been observed.
+And in the third place, the resolution of similar singular systems, like a Type II string with winding and momentum charges, has not been observed.
 The different behavior of small black holes in diverse theories raises a puzzle whose resolution has remained unclear so far.

 In this note we argue that the resolution of the heterotic small black hole via higher-curvature corrections does not actually occur.
-To do so, we apply the results of \cite{Chimento:2018kop, Cano:2018brq}, where the analytic construction of general four-charge, supersymmetric black holes including curvature square terms has been performed.
+To do so, we apply the results of \cite{Chimento:2018kop, Cano:2018brq}, where the analytic construction of general four-charge, supersymmetric black holes including curvature squared terms has been performed.
+A simple argument illustrates that apparently regular four-dimensional, two-charge black holes contain a curvature singularity when embedded in the heterotic theory.

-We claim that the resolution of the horizon previously reported is an illusion; the higher-curvature corrections modify the physical meaning of the parameters in the uncorrected solution.
-The corrections do not resolve the singularity of \cite{Sen:1994eb}, but they substitute the system under consideration by a special four-charge black hole which is already regular at zeroth-order and whose entropy is precisely given by $4\pi \sqrt{nw}$.
+We claim that the resolution of the horizon previously reported is an illusion; the higher-curvature corrections do not really resolve the singularity of \cite{Sen:1994eb}.
+Instead, we find a special four-charge black hole whose entropy is precisely given by $4\pi \sqrt{nw}$ and whose asymptotic S5 brane charge vanishes, but that does not actually describe the two-charge system.
+We call this solution a \emph{fake} small black hole and we argue that the resolution of the horizon observed in the literature corresponds to this system.

-Although this might seem to represent a step back in the understanding of small black holes, we actually believe that our result helps to clarify the situation.
+Although this might seem to represent a step back in the understanding of small black holes, we actually believe that our result clarifies the situation.
 It puts every small black hole at the same qualitative level; the system is non-perturbative and cannot be properly described incorporating a subgroup of the higher-curvature corrections.
 Moreover, we recall that the heterotic small black hole can be resolved in the type IIB frame using the uncorrected effective action \cite{Lunin:2001jy, Lunin:2002iz}, via smooth geometries whose degeneracy agrees with \eqref{eq:microentropy}, an observation that gave rise to the fuzzball proposal \cite{Mathur:2005zp, Skenderis:2008qn}.